 An abundance of flowers created a relaxed, country feel at this beautiful wedding in the Pewsey Vale.
 A high impact bridal bouquet was a particular highlight of the day with peonies, memory lane roses, hypericum, limonium and lychins to add just the right colours, shapes and textures.
 Eryngiums were also added to the bouquet and button holes to reflect the groom’s Scottish roots.

 The wedding was a real family affair and the brides' sisters helped to design their own unique floral crowns.
 These stood the test of the day including some vigorous ceilidh dancing!
+For the reception, simple jars and containers were used with small bunches of seasonal flowers and foliage.
+Lots of these bunches made their way home as a keep sake for lots of the wedding guests.

-The flowers: Heather's favourite flower was alway going to be the key feature!
-We teamed up the boldness of the sunflowers with some equally bold but contrasting blues with the agapanthus and eryngium blue dynamite but added plenty of texture and detail with tanacetum, grevillea ivanhoe, rosemary, craspedia and aster.
-The bride and bridesmaids carried hand tied posies with plenty of wow factor while the buttonholes, bouttonnieres and corsages all reflected these with slightly different choices for each wearer.
-The mother of the bride - a talented garden designer - wore a corsage with all the material gathered from the garden to create a highly textured and personalised piece.
+The bride and bridesmaids carried hand tied posies with plenty of wow factor while the buttonholes and corsages had something slightly different for each wearer.
+The mother of the bride - a talented garden designer - wore a corsage with the material gathered from her garden to create a highly textured and personalised piece.

 The table decorations for the reception used low glass dishes with bio degradable foam and sand to support the stems of a deeply textured and striking arrangement for each table.
 The bride and groom were able to use these as gifts after the celebration as they were easily transported and long lasting.

 This autumnal wedding against the impressive backdrop of a large Victorian gothic church had lots of bold notes and a beautiful colour scheme of oranges and blues.